therkildsen-lab/lcwgs-simulation/markdowns/data_analysis_neutral.md

 ![](data_analysis_neutral_files/figure-markdown_github/unnamed-chunk-10-1.png)

-At low coverage and low sample size, the bias in estimation is quite high.
+At low coverage and low sample size, the noise in estimation is quite high.
 This is because of a non-existent nInd filter and a low minDepth filter.
 Removing these sites will remove some of these noises but will further reduce the amount of data.

 ``` r
 joined_frequency_final_nInd_4 <- filter(joined_frequency_final, nInd>=4)